paycoreio/docs/docs/integration/payment-methods/google-pay.md

 ### How to integrate the Google Pay method

-The overall transaction flow is similar to the standard Google Pay process.
-PayCore.io receives the encrypted Google Pay payload from your application and is responsible for decrypting the payment token and transferring the purchase data to a chosen gateway.
+The overall transaction flow is similar to the standard Google Pay process. {{custom.company_name}} receives the encrypted Google Pay payload from your application and is responsible for decrypting the payment token and transferring the purchase data to a chosen gateway.

 1. Make sure that you complete preparations from the previous section.
 Use [Google Pay API](https://developers.google.com/pay/api/android/guides/setup) to get a **paymentData**.